 They have yurts, yomes, bell tents and a teepee.
 Most of the accommodations are shared baths meaning that the restrooms are outside of the dwellings.
 There are several lux "outhouses" all with electricity and running water.
 One of the most special experiences at the Lotus Feed is the outdoor showers.
 They are built around a gorgeous California Bay tree and showers take place under the canopy.
 Their luxury yomes, bell tents and teepees display the true meaning of "glamping".
 All tents are cozy and thoughtfully decorated and have beds ranging from doubles to twins.

-The yurts and common spaces have electricity and tents do not.
-There are outdoor showers among the trees (a fairy dream), charming indoor bathtubs, and bathrooms to share.
+The yurts and common spaces have electricity but the tents do not.

 I was first introduced to yogic philosophy while frequenting India in my teenage years.
 Born and raised in Israel, I left in my early 20s to travel East in search of greater perspective.
 I began practicing yoga and meditation and learned to work with my limitations rather than try to over ride them.
 These practices have supported me ever since and have given me the opportunity to serve others.